-My background & training is very much 'empirical scientific', so I want to see good evidence for people's claims about things like Tai Chi & other complementary therapies.
+My day job is finding evidence to answer questions in healthcare, so I'm used to looking for decent evidence to support different treatments for medical conditions and similar.
+Consequently, I want to see good evidence for people's claims about things like Tai Chi and other complementary therapies.

-Anecdotal evidence - stories of what people may have seen or heard of from other people - is fine for generating a bit of folklore, but one of the more useful bits of my psychology degree showed me how easy it is to fool people into believing what they want to believe & take coincidence as cause & effect.
+Anecdotal evidence - stories of what people may have seen or heard of from other people - is fine for generating a bit of folklore, but one of the more useful bits of my psychology degree showed me how easy it is to fool people into believing what they want to believe and mistake coincidence as cause and effect.

-Fortunately for me, my current job gives me access to high quality international medical research databases & in the area of Tai Chi, decent research is being carried out which is showing that Tai Chi can have a lot of benefits for people's health.
+Fortunately for me, my day job gives me access to high quality international medical research databases and in the area of Tai Chi, decent research is being carried out which is showing that Tai Chi can have a lot of benefits for people's health.

 There's a growing body of evidence that it can be useful for helping a number of different medical conditions, as well as being useful for maintaining health & wellbeing.